OliverNChalk/agave/README.md

 unmitigated vulnerabilities should never be upstreamed.

-For now, in order to publish a change upstream, one needs to cherry pick it into `https://github.com/solana-labs/solana` and it should then be merged back into this repository during the next synchronization process.
+For now, in order to publish a change upstream, one needs to cherry pick it into `https://github.com/anza-xyz/agave` and it should then be merged back into this repository during the next synchronization process.

 # Original README.md

-Below is the original `README.md` from the `solana` repo.
+Below is the original `README.md` from the `Agave` repo.
 Let's keep it this way.

 ---